EvilBorsch/openrouter-tgbot/README.md

 - **Data Persistence**: All settings and chat history are saved
 - **Docker Support**: Easy deployment and scaling
 - **Auto-Restart**: Graceful handling of crashes and restarts
-- **Advanced Formatting**: MarkdownV2 support with proper tables, headers, and rich text
+- **Smart Formatting**: Markdown support with table conversion and rich text (optimized for all languages)
 - **Responsive UX**: Continuous typing indicators during API calls

 ## 🚀 Quick Start